-The visit will further establish the importance of the Humber and seafood cluster in general as a destination for Icelandic seafood.
+The visit further establish the importance of the Humber and seafood cluster in general as a destination for Icelandic seafood.

 Iceland are fisheries experts and we should never underestimate our relationship with them, there is always room for collaboration for mutual benefit.

 The review was well received by existing members, industry bodies and other external partners.
 The business plan sets out various initiatives including a re-branding of the GFMA.
-The new identity, Seafood Grimsby and Humber, (SGH) will become more representative of the wider seafood sector within the Humber region, including North Yorkshire coast.
+The new identity, Seafood Grimsby and Humber, (SGH) will be more representative of the wider seafood sector within the Humber region, including North Yorkshire coast.

 The business plan takes into account the important achievements of the GFMA and sets out a vision to take the organisation forwards.
 GFMA /SGH will have a clear and transparent purpose to help sustain its members’ and the industry cluster in Grimsby and the wider Humber Region.
 The aim is to put the organisation on a strong foundation so that it can continue to support and engage with industry for the next 100 years!